Panopticon (Person of Interest): Plot

 In Budapest, a woman named Martine Rousseau (Cara Buono) kills a journalist that may have known about the Samaritan program.
 Samaritan has successfully prevented many threats for the United States.
 However, Senator Garrison (John Doman) expresses his concerns to Greer (John Nolan) as Decima Technologies has been defunct and is unsure of where the information is held.
 This worries Greer, who considers eliminating him but Samaritan tells him not do it yet.

 The team has been living new lives since Samaritan's activation.
 Shaw (Sarah Shahi) now works at the cosmetics counter of a department store, Reese (Jim Caviezel) works as a NYPD Narcotics Detective, and Finch (Michael Emerson) works as a part-time college professor.
 After a talk with Root (Amy Acker), Shaw goes to a self-esteem seminar where she runs into Reese, who was given the same address at the exact time.
 They leave the seminar but a payphone rings.
 Reese answers and is given a new number.

 Reese meets with Finch in a park and reveals the number belongs to Ali Hasan (Navid Negahban).
 Finch refuses to cooperate with the Machine after its order to kill McCourt and tells Reese to avoid the numbers as Samaritan will find them.
 Reese still decides to follow Hasan, who owns an electronics shop.
 He sees that Hasan is connected to a gang named "The Brotherhood", who asked Hasan to set up a network between them.
-After meeting with a representative of the Brotherhood named Lincoln "Link" Cordell (Jamie Hector) and giving him a burner phone, Hasan is revealed to send a bomb detonation code to Link's cellphone.
+After meeting with a representative of the Brotherhood named Lincoln "Link" Cordell (Jamie Hector) and giving him a burner phone, Hasan is revealed to have sent a bomb detonation code to Link's cellphone.
 Reese hijacks Link's car and takes out his cellphone before it explodes.